Early Years Foundation Stage (EYFS)

-Children have a daily phonics lesson and are taught in ability sets for Read, Write Inc. Children take part in reading and writing opportunities across the week and literacy skills are always linked to the current topic being taught.
+Children have a daily phonics lesson and are taught in ability sets for Read, Write Inc. Children take part in reading and writing opportunities across the week with a strong focus on learning and building upon basic skills e.g. name writing.

 Children have a daily mathematics carpet session to develop early numbers skills including counting forwards and backwards to 20 and recognition of numbers 0-100.
 They learn to add and subtract practically, recognise shapes and use a wide range of mathematical language.
 They are encouraged to solve practical problems involving every day and real life maths.
 These skills are then able to be put into practise through activities available for the children to access during their own learning time.

 Children are guided to be independent at school in their self- care of feeding, keeping themselves clean, toileting and dressing.
 They have lots of outdoor play opportunities to climb, run, keep fit and be active.
 They are encouraged to take part in activities to develop their core muscles, fine motor skills and hand eye co-ordination.
 Children take part in a discrete P.E. session based upon the Real P.E. scheme.

 Reception children are supported to make better sense of the world around them and to begin to understand their role in the larger world.
 They have access to a wide range of technology to explore, use and program.
 Children are encouraged to investigate, observe and discover in their play both indoors and outdoors.